Skip to main content

 H. Beau Baez, Assistant Professor of Law

-ONU Law welcomes Professor H. Beau Baez to its faculty.
-Professor Baez will teach tax courses as he has significant experience in federal income tax, business entities income tax, and state & local tax.
+H. Beau Baez joined the ONU faculty in 2022.
+Baez has significant experience in federal income tax, business entities income tax, and state & local tax.
 Prior to coming to ONU Law, he served on the law faculties at the University of Idaho, Northern Illinois University, University of North Dakota, Purdue University Global (Concord Law School), Charlotte School of Law, and Liberty University.
 Professor Baez obtained his J.D. and his LL.M.
 (Tax) from Georgetown University in Washington, DC.
 After graduating law school, he worked for the Multistate Tax Commission in Washington, D.C., and in 2004 transitioned to full-time teaching.
 In his free time Professor Baez is a YouTube creator; producing academic success videos for law and pre-law students.
 He is also an avid hiker, enjoying time in the great outdoors.
-Currently Professor Baez is working on an article called Legal Education’s Negative Reinforcement of the Rule Follower Archetype, which explores, from a Jungian perspective, the possibility that legal education is contributing to the mental health crisis in the legal profession.
-He is also writing an academic success book, which utilizes scientifically validated techniques to help law students improve their exam writing skills and study habits.

 Beau's Profile